Ali

 lubricant, to produce a concentration of boric acid molecules

-Without intending to be bound to any particular theory, it is
+composition.
+Without intending to be bound to any particular

-believed that solutionized boric acid molecules and negatively
+theory, it is believed that solutionized boric acid molecules

-charged BO3 monomers in the fuel or lubricant solutions bind
+and negatively charged BO3 monomers in the fuel or lubricant

-strongly to the metallic surfaces of fuel pump and injector
+solutions bind strongly to the metallic surfaces of fuel pump

-systems and protect these surfaces against wear and high-friction
+and injector systems and protect these surfaces against wear and

-losses.
-Once bonded to these surfaces, the boric acid molecules
+high-friction losses.
+Once bonded to these surfaces, the boric

-and BO3 ions are thought to rearrange themselves in a plate-like
+acid molecules and BO3 ions are thought to rearrange themselves

-surfaces.
-Tests show that boric acid films formed by dipping
+of sliding metallic surfaces.
+Tests show that boric acid films

 Since the most effective components for improving lubricity are